Let’s just say we’ve witnessed a lot over the years…

 What we don’t often talk about are the “paper emergencies.”
 These calls are usually accompanied by the voice of a panicked bride or MOB.
-They also usually involve some type of paper disaster — a missed deadline, smudging ink, etc.
+They also usually involve some type of paper disaster — a missed deadline, smudging ink from a DIY project gone bad, you name it..

 We get it, mistakes happen.
 I mean how often do you plan a wedding?
 If you’re the first to get married amongst your siblings or friends, you probably feel like you’re navigating things in the dark.
 That’s why we’ve compiled a list of pitfalls to avoid.